Businesses find ways to deal with late-paying customers

 Kelly’s approach has helped her keep customers she still wants.

-"Most people want to pay their bills on time, but circumstances have made them late to pay.
-Your friendly understanding will go a long way," she says.
+“Most people want to pay their bills on time, but circumstances have made them late to pay.
+Your friendly understanding will go a long way,” she said.

 Owners also learn that prevention is the best approach to late payments.
-Mullen and Grace do online research about potential clients, and ask other business owners if they've had any experience with The Buzz Agency's prospects.
+Mullen and Grace do online research about potential clients and ask other business owners if they have had any experience with the Buzz Agency’s prospects.

-Companies shouldn't wait until after the work is done or goods are shipped to ask for payment, says Michael Eckstein, an accountant based in Huntington, New York.

 Kent Lewis, owner of digital marketing company Anvil Media, includes a clause in contracts saying late payments will be subject to a 10% interest charge.
 That heads off the majority of late payments, he estimates.